ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Next we discuss the form of the approximate posterior :math:`q_{\phi}(\mathbf{z} | \mathbf{x})`, which can be viewed as a *probabilistic* encoder.
 Its role is opposite to that of the decoder.
-Given an observation :math:`x`, it "encodes" it into a distribution over its hidden lower-dimensional representations.
+Given an observation :math:`\mathbf{x}`, it "encodes" it into a *distribution* over its hidden lower-dimensional representations.

 Encoder
 -------